encodeous/musii/README.md

 ## `What is Musii`

-Musii is an alternative music bot to large public bots like Rythm.
+Musii is an alternative music bot to large public bots like Rythm or Groovy.
 It is a private, customizable bot that suits your needs.

 ## `Features`

 In Musii v5, the features were overhauled and improved drastically

-**Feature Highlights:**
+**Feature Highlights (WIP):**
 - Convert Spotify Songs to YouTube for playback
-- Archive playlists in "records" to be played later
+- Archive playlists in "records" to be played later, or in another guild
 - Advanced and intuitive playback controls
+- Playlist "pinning" which supports 24/7 playback

 **Offered Controls (WIP):**
 - Movement of the playhead in real-time